QuantEcon/cbc_2024/source_files/wednesday/jax_intro.md

 #### Example 2

-Here's a function that's not pure because it depends on a global
+Here's a function that's also not pure because it depends on a global value.

 ```{code-cell} ipython3
 a = 10